AbhinavKumar0000/SamadhanAI/README.md

 ### Docker Deployment

 For containerized environments, the provided `Dockerfile` builds a production-ready image of the Next.js application.
 Refer to the Installation section for Docker build and run commands.

-## Contributing

-Contributions are welcome.
-Please ensure that code adheres to the existing style and architectural patterns.

-## License

-(License information will be inserted here if available or explicitly provided.)